 The amounts payable to Directors shown in note 7 to the Financial Statements are for services as non-executive Directors.
 No Director has a service contract with the Group, nor are any such contracts proposed.

-Signed on behalf of the Board of Directors on 3 April
+Signed on behalf of the Board of Directors on 3 April 2023 by:

-2023 by: malenco Joanne Peacegood Director Director
+Joanne Peacegood Andrew Whittaker Director Director